 While automatic cars outnumber manual cars on the road by a huge difference, the stick shift has not gone extinct just yet.
-The few people who do still drive manual in North America are usually passionate defenders of this type of transmission.
+The few people who do still drive manuals in North America are usually passionate defenders of this type of transmission.
 While manual transmission options should not be ignored, it should be noted that its benefits can sometimes be exaggerated.
 Here are common pros about manual vehicles and how they stack up against automatic vehicles:

 Manual Cars get Better Fuel Economy

 When automatic transmission first emerged, it was less fuel-efficient than manual transmission vehicles.
 Although, with advancements in technology, this is not always the case anymore.
-Several examples on the market of automatic transmission vehicles are just as or even more fuel efficient than their manual counterparts.
+Several examples on the market of automatic transmission vehicles are just as or even more fuel-efficient than their manual counterparts.

 Manual Cars Cost Less

 Most of the time, the manual version of a vehicle will cost less, but not in every case.
 Manual transmission BMWs usually cost the same as automatic.
-Also, it can be difficult even to find a manual version of a car you want.
+Also, it can be difficult even to find a manual version of the car you want.
 Only 9% of cars for sale in Canada today have a manual transmission – down from 35% in 1980.

 The Coolest Sports Cars Only Come with a Manual Transmission

 Depending on your definition of cool, this does not hold true all of the time.
-There several types of Porsches, Jaguars, Maseratis, Lamborghinis, and Ferraris that are only made with an automatic transmission.
+There are several types of Porsches, Jaguars, Maseratis, Lamborghinis, and Ferraris that are only made with an automatic transmission.
 Nevertheless, several people are stuck in the mindset that a manual transmission is the only way to be the fastest.
 But, there is a reason why these major high-performance cars are no longer offered with a manual transmission as often.